borkdude/respeced/README.md

 ```

 ### `with-unstrumentation`
-Unstrument a function in the scope of a body. restores instrumentation state (i.e. re-instruments after the call when the function was instrumented before the call).
+Unstrument a function in the scope of a body.
+Restores instrumentation state, i.e. only re-instruments after the call when the function was instrumented before the call.

 Example call: